alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Citations

-Citations are then used in the article body with the `<d-cite>` tag.
-The key attribute is a reference to the id provided in the bibliography.
-The key attribute can take multiple ids, separated by commas.

 The citation is presented inline like this: <d-cite key="gregor2015draw"></d-cite> (a number that displays more information on hover).
 If you have an appendix, a bibliography is automatically created and populated in it.

-Distill chose a numerical inline citation style to improve readability of citation dense articles and because many of the benefits of longer citations are obviated by displaying more information on hover.
-However, we consider it good style to mention author last names if you discuss something at length and it fits into the flow well — the authors are human and it’s nice for them to have the community associate them with their work.

 ---